Stachyurus praecox var. matsuzakii

-Stachyurus praecox var. matsuzakii (hachijō-kibushi, ハチジョウキブシ), is a variety of Stachyurus praecox, and is only found in Japan.
+Stachyurus praecox var. matsuzakii (hachijō-kibushi, ハチジョウキブシ) is a variety of Stachyurus praecox, and is only found in Japan.
 Compared to the other Stachyurus praecox varieties, this variety has thicker branches, longer inflorescences, and larger fruits.

 Distribution

 Stachyurus praecox var. matsuzakii is native to the southern part of Japan, and is mainly grown around both the Izu Islands and the Tōkai region.
-It was first discovered on Hachijō-jima island (八丈島), one of the Izu Islands, hence the name Hachijō-kibushi (ハチジョウキブシ) in Japanese, where kibushi refers to Stachyurus praecox.
+It was first discovered on Hachijō-jima island (八丈島), one of the Izu Islands, hence the name in Japanese, where kibushi refers to Stachyurus praecox.
 It is also found near a volcano on Miyake-jima island.

 Habitat and ecology

 Stachyurus praecox var. matsuzakii is a deciduous shrub that grows in mountainous regions that are near the coast.
 It grows in a relatively warm and humid environment.
 In addition, it is known to grow in gaps left behind by volcanic activity.